sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 16, 2017 Monday

+**Today's Progress**:  Worked through 4rth project of JavaScript30 and learned more about Array.Prototype methods.
+Fished the worked alone “Todo List” project of Udemy Web Developer Bootcamp course at Udemy.

+**Thoughts**

 ### Day 13: January 15, 2017 Sanday

 **Today's Progress**:  Working through the 3rd project at JavaScript30.com .
 In this project, I am learning Array methods like filter(), map(), reduce() ext.
 It’s is little challenging.
 I will have work on it, practice it